flix/book/src/associated-types.md

 ...
 ```

+If we had such overlapping instances, an expression like `Addable.add(Set#{},
+Set#{})` would become ambiguous: Are we adding two sets?
+Or are we adding the
+empty set to a set?

 ### Example: A `ForEach` Trait

 We can use associated types to define a trait for collections that have a